jamii/jamii.github.com/_drafts/relational-ui.markdown

 ]
 ```

-next, for each query fragment we create a corresponding query that performs the join against it's parent. we also create an id for each filled out fragment by hashing together the node id and all the variable values. (this id is just used as a shorthand reference - if hash collisions are worrying you could use some kind of lookup table or even just use the list of variable values directly.)
+Next, for each query fragment we create a corresponding query that performs the join against it's parent.
+We also create an id for each filled out query fragment by hashing together the node id and all the variable values.
+(This id is just used as a shorthand reference - if hash collisions are worrying you could use some kind of lookup table or even just use the list of variable values directly.)

 ``` julia
 @query begin # special dummy query for the root of the tree